teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

-# Cats Blender Plugin Blender 3.6 Dev.
+# Cats Blender Plugin Blender 3.6 Main.

 ### This is the Development version for blender 3.6 only! this version could be unstable or have issues, please use an released version if you encounter issues.